ruthtech/employee-directory/README.md

 ## Deployment
 To deploy this on a live system, copy all of the files to your computer.
-This is a command-line tool, not one that runs in the browser.
-There are no live pages to demonstrate.

 ## Built With
 * [Visual Studio Code] https://code.visualstudio.com/docs/setup/setup-overview